elucian/bee/syntax/standard.md

 |---------|------------------------------------------
 | exist   | Check if file exist on disk
 | open    | Open a file for read or print
+| save    | Save file modifications to disk
+| undo    | Restore file modification before save
 | close   | Close a file after using it
-| erase   | Remove a file from disk
+| scrap   | Remove one or more file from disk
-| scrub   | Remove all files from directory
-| clean   | Remove all files and folders /recursive
-| alter   | Make a directory
+| new     | Make a new directory
-| remove  | Remove a directory
+| remove  | Remove a directory / with files
-| list    | Read a list of files and folders from directory
+| list    | Read a list of files from directory
+| tree    | Read tree of directory in memory
-| folder  | Current working folder name
+| where   | Current working folder name
 | change  | Change current working folder

 ## Exception